TheJacksonLaboratory/LIRICAL/docs/tutorial.rst

     Patient  4  is  a  9-year-old  girl.
 She  was  clinically  diagnosed  with  suspected Marfan syndrome  according  to  the  first  impression.
 She  was  144  cm  tall and weighed  24  kg.
-Her  father  was  176  cm  tall  and  weighed53  kg.
+Her  father  was  176  cm  tall  and  weighed 53  kg.
 The  phenotypes of  this  patient  include strabismus, refractive  error, pectus  carinatum,  scoliosis, arachnodactyly, and camptodactyly.
 The patient's main cardiovascular abnormalities were Sinus of Valsalva aneurysm, aortic root dilation, aortic regurgitation,